arduino/toolchain-avr/Readme.md

 ### License

 The bash scripts are GPLv2 licensed.
 Every other software used by these bash scripts has its own license.
-Consult them to know their terms.
+Consult them to know the terms.